paigeweber13/fine-hardware-visualization/README.md

    halfway through a cacheline?
  - using `operator=` instead of intrinsics gives higher transfer volumes that are closer to manually calculated volumes
+ - for likwid_minimal:
    - behavior changes if I compile with gcc or g++
    - not more than a few regions or groups work
+ - between `benchamrk`, `benchmark-likwid-vs-manual`, `thread_migration`, and
+   `convolution` there is a LOT to change whenever I make changes to performance_monitor.
+For now I'm going to leave them broken and just update fhv_minimal.
+If we use them in the future I think I'm going to switch to just calling likwid until fhv is more stable

 Feeling a little overwhelmed.
 I've struggled this week and it's made me aware of how little I know.
 I feel like I need to learn about: